 Although apprenticeships can sometimes offer lower salaries because you will spend at least 20% of your work hours in off-the-job training, a good company will recognise your apprenticeship as an investment and pay you a normal wage.
 Apprenticeships have become incredibly flexible and due to the rapidly changing economy have been recognised as essential for companies to continue to plug the ever-growing skill gaps within their business.

 Becoming an apprentice could see you retrain for your perfect career whilst earning the whole time.
-For those interested in finding out more about adult apprenticeships, check out our dedicated site for all things related to apprenticeships and technical education, Employ an Apprentice.
+For those interested in finding out more about adult apprenticeships, check out our dedicated site for all things related to apprenticeships and technical education, Employing an Apprentice.

-Are the hours flexible?
+Are the Hours Flexible?

-Just like hundreds of thousands of other adults whose career options may be restricted by other responsibilities, such as having young children, the transition into a strict regimented number of hours can seem impossible.
+Just like hundreds of thousands of other adults whose career options may be restricted by other responsibilities, such as having young children, the transition into a strictly regimented number of hours can seem impossible.
 However, you would be surprised at the large number of careers that are flexible or are becoming more adaptable every year.

 After the recent coronavirus lockdown, tens of thousands of employers have realised the benefits of remote working.
-This means you could find a position which is deadline-based, meaning you could complete the hours according to your availability and not according to a strict 9-5 regiment.
+This means you could find a position which is deadline-based, meaning you could complete the hours according to your availability and not according to a strict 9-5 regimen.

 With businesses changing rapidly every year, some of these questions may only be able to be answered by someone who is living and working within the field.
 Having a source of reliable information on the other side of the fence can be integral to reassuring you a career is the perfect fit for you.
 If you are considering contacting someone in your locality for more information or guidance, you should go to our Finding Help In Your Area page.